WarnerMedia: Formation

-In January 2000, America Online (AOL) stated its intentions to purchase Time Warner Entertainment for $183 billion.
-Due to the larger market capitalization of AOL, their shareholders would own 55% of the new company while Time Warner Entertainment shareholders owned only 45%, so in actual practice AOL had merged with Time Warner Entertainment, even though Time Warner Entertainment had far more assets and revenues.
-Time Warner Entertainment had been looking for a way to embrace the digital revolution, while AOL wanted to anchor its stock price with more tangible assets.
+In January 2000, America Online (AOL) stated its intentions to purchase Time Warner for $183 billion.
+Due to the larger market capitalization of AOL, their shareholders would own 55% of the new company while Time Warner shareholders owned only 45%, so in actual practice AOL had merged with Time Warner, even though Time Warner had far more assets and revenues.
+Time Warner had been looking for a way to embrace the digital revolution, while AOL wanted to anchor its stock price with more tangible assets.

 The deal, officially filed on February 11, 2000, employed a merger structure in which each original company merged into a newly created entity.
 The Federal Trade Commission (FTC) cleared the deal on December 14, 2000, and gave final approval on January 11, 2001; the company completed the merger later that day.
 The deal was approved on the same day by the Federal Communications Commission (FCC), and had already been cleared by the European Commission (EC) on October 11, 2000.

-AOL Time Warner Inc., as the company was then called, was supposed to be a merger of equals with top executives from both sides.
+AOL Time Warner was supposed to be a merger of equals with top executives from both sides.
 Gerald Levin, who had served as chairman and CEO of Time Warner Entertainment, was CEO of the new company.
-AOL co-founder Steve Case served as Executive Chairman of the board of directors, Robert W. Pittman (president and COO of AOL) and Dick Parsons (president of Time Warner) served as Co-Chief Operating Officers, and J. Michael Kelly (the CFO from AOL) became the chief financial officer.
+AOL co-founder Steve Case served as executive chairman of the board of directors, Robert W. Pittman (president and COO of AOL) and Dick Parsons (president of Time Warner) served as co-chief operating officers, and J. Michael Kelly (the CFO from AOL) became the chief financial officer.

-According to AOL President and COO Bob Pittman, the slow-moving Time Warner Entertainment would now take off at Internet speed, accelerated by AOL: "All you need to do is put a catalyst to [Time Warner Entertainment], and in a short period, you can alter the growth rate.
+According to AOL president and COO Bob Pittman, the slow-moving Time Warner Entertainment would now take off at Internet speed, accelerated by AOL: "All you need to do is put a catalyst to [Time Warner Entertainment], and in a short period, you can alter the growth rate.
 The growth rate will be like an Internet company."
-The vision for Time Warner Entertainment's future seemed clear and straightforward; by tapping into AOL, Time Warner Entertainment would reach deep into the homes of tens of millions of new customers.
-AOL would use Time Warner Entertainment's high-speed cable lines to deliver to its subscribers Time Warner Entertainment's branded magazines, books, music, and movies.
+The vision for Time Warner's future seemed clear and straightforward; by tapping into AOL, Time Warner would reach deep into the homes of tens of millions of new customers.
+AOL would use Time Warner's high-speed cable lines to deliver to its subscribers Time Warner's branded magazines, books, music, and movies.
 This would have created 130 million subscription relationships.